radeksulc/ibm-process-mining/ibm-process-mining-traditional-installation.md

 # Installation of IBM Process Mining V2.0 - Traditional on RHEL

+> Disclaimer: This document does not replace official IBM Process Mining documentation which is available at https://www.ibm.com/docs/en/process-mining/.
+Use the documentation for planning and executing the installation.

-## Installation info
+## Installation information
 - Date of installation: March 26, 2025
 - Operating System: Red Hat Enterprise Linux release 9.2 (Plow)

 ## Deployment architecture
 * All components running in one VM.
 * MongoDB - Installed manually as a pre-requisite as if it installed on a dedicated server, connected using a network connection from Process Mining.
 The network connection connect Process Mining and MongoDB, there are no local files dependencies.
-* MonetDB - Using budled version with PM.
-Connecting PM toremotely to MonetDB is not officialy supported yet.
+* MonetDB - Using bundled version with PM.
+Connecting PM remotely to MonetDB is not officially supported yet.
 TBD follow-up on IBM Support Case TS018813066 trying to get statement about future roadmap.
 * Process Mining - Installed under non-root user into /opt/processmining

 IBM Process Mining - Installation planning documentation: https://www.ibm.com/docs/en/process-mining/2.0.0?topic=environments-planning-installation

 IBM Process Mining - System requirements documentation: https://www.ibm.com/docs/en/process-mining/2.0.0?topic=installation-system-requirements

 ## Supported databases: